nemequ/icc-travis/README.md

 Ubuntu which Travis currently supports (12.04 or 14.04), with or without sudo.

-There are three steps to using this script:
+Steps to using this script:

 * Specify a serial number
 * Run the script
 * source ~/.bashrc
+* Uninstall when finished (optional, but may help avoid an error due to too many activations).

 ### Specify a Serial Number